 MXToolbox is a set of tools for validating the reputation as well.
 We’ve mentioned earlier their Blacklist tool but they also have others for validating your authentications or checking the domain health (among others).

 Mail-tester.com and Isnotspam.com are some more tools for basic reputation checks.
 You send an email to an individual address and within seconds get a detailed report with hits on what to improve.
 Make sure you send an actual email with the content you’d like to deliver to readers as the tools analyze the content too.
 Spamcheck by Postmark works in a similar fashion.

 Use Mailtrap to set up a fake environment for testing your email workflows.
-Check how emails look in various clients, analyze their spam score and test if they’re properly delivered, without a risk of spamming real users.
+Check how emails look in various clients, analyze their spam score, and test if they’re properly delivered, without risk of spamming real users.

 How to track email delivery?